isb-cgc/readthedocs/docs/source/sections/data/CBTTC_about.rst

 Accessing the CBTTC Data in Google BigQuery
 ------------------------------------------------

-ISB-CGC has CPTAC data, such as clinical and protein expression, stored in Google BigQuery tables.
-Information about these tables can be found using the `ISB-CGC BigQuery Table Search <https://isb-cgc.appspot.com/bq_meta_search/>`_ with CPTAC selected for filter PROGRAM.
+ISB-CGC has CBTTC data, such as protein expression, stored in Google BigQuery tables.
+Information about these tables can be found using the `ISB-CGC BigQuery Table Search <https://isb-cgc.appspot.com/bq_meta_search/>`_ with CBTTC selected for filter PROGRAM.
 To learn more about this tool, see the `ISB-CGC BigQuery Table Search documentation <../BigQueryTableSearchUI.html>`_.

-The CPTAC tables are in project isb-cgc-bq and isb-cgc.
+The CBTTC tables are in project isb-cgc-bq.
 To learn more about how to view and query tables in the Google BigQuery console, see the `ISB-CGC BigQuery Tables documentation <../BigQuery.html>`_.

-- Data set ``isb-cgc-bq.CPTAC`` contains the latest tables for each data type.
+- Data set ``isb-cgc-bq.CBTTC`` contains the latest tables for each data type.
-- Data set ``isb-cgc-bq.CPTAC_versioned`` contains previously released tables, as well as the most current table.
+- Data set ``isb-cgc-bq.CBTTC_versioned`` contains previously released tables, as well as the most current table.
-- Data set ``isb-cgc.hg19_data_previews`` contains protein expression data.